microsoft/DeepSpeedExamples/model_compression/cifar/README.md

 #### Install

 ``pip install -r requirement.txt``

-You will also need to install DeepSpeed *staging_compression_library_v1* https://github.com/microsoft/DeepSpeed-internal/tree/staging_compression_library_v1
+You will also need to install updated DeepSpeed verion, which contains the compression libarary

 #### Key File: train.py